celo-org/docs/blog/03-20-2023-decentralized-land-auction-smart-contract/Decentralized-Land-Auction-Smart-Contract.md

 - `allowance`: returns the remaining number of tokens that an approved account can transfer from another account.

-`- Transfer event`: emitted when tokens are successfully transferred from one account to another.
+- `Transfer event`: emitted when tokens are successfully transferred from one account to another.

 - `Approval event`: emitted when an approval event occurs, indicating that one account is authorized to withdraw from another account.